noise-lab/netmicroscope-daemon/README.md

 ### 1.1 Standard Application

-NM can provide granular information about the traffic flowing from devices from known applications and services.
+NM can provide granular information about the traffic flowing from network devices to known applications and services.
 This is the standard built-in capability provided by the NM software.
+NM enables network operators to determine degradations in application quality as they happen, even when the traffic is encrypted.

 ![NetMicroscope Timeseries Congested Segment Example](https://github.com/noise-lab/netmicroscope-daemon/blob/master/docs/images/nm_congested_segment2.png?raw=true)